Frequently Asked Questions

 However, you are more than welcome to explore any of my other services.
 My creative expression workshops, mindfulness sessions, and courses are all open to people located anywhere.

-• Session length depends on a few factors.
-Typically, individual sessions are 50-55 minutes, and group sessions are 60-90 minutes.
-However, I also offer 75-minute and 90-minute individual sessions.
-These are great options for a few different situations:
+Session length depends on a few factors.
+Typically, sessions are 50-55 minutes.
+However, I also offer 75-minute and 90-minute sessions.
+These longer sessions are great options for a few different situations:

 It is up to you, sometimes with the recommendation by your therapist, to decide if you’d like to try longer sessions.
 If you’re interested in trying longer sessions, you can let me know in our consultation call.

-• If we’re meeting in-person, we’ll meet in my office space located within Tennessee Alternative Medicine.
-The address is 574 Franklin Road #200, Franklin, TN 37069.
+If we’re meeting in-person, we’ll meet in my office space located in Nolensville off of Haley Industrial Blvd.

-Parking is available and the building has an elevator.
+Parking is available and the office is on the first floor.

 You may also want to check your health insurance for out-of-network benefits (see below).